Yoweri Museveni: Political pluralism and constitutional change

-In July 2005, a constitutional referendum lifted a 19-year restriction on the activities of political parties.
-In the non-party "Movement system" (so-called "the movement") instituted by Museveni in 1986, parties continued to exist, but candidates were required to stand for election as individuals rather than representative of any political grouping.
-This measure was ostensibly designed to reduce ethnic divisions, although many observers have subsequently claimed that the system had become nothing more than a restriction on opposition activity.
+In July 2005, a constitutional referendum, which was won by pro-democracy forces lifted a 19-year de-facto ban on political parties.
 Before the vote, the FDC spokesperson stated, "Key sectors of the economy are headed by people from the president's home area...
 We have got the most sectarian regime in the history of the country in spite of the fact that there are no parties."

 Many Ugandans saw Museveni's conversion to political pluralism as a concession to donors – aimed at softening the blow when he announces he wants to stay on for a third term.
 Opposition MP Omara Atubo has said Museveni's desire for change was merely "a façade behind which he is trying to hide ambitions to rule for life".